thewinger/ashen.nvim/README.md

 ## Contributing

 I welcome contributions.
-If you want a certain plugin to be supported, please open and issue and I'll get to it as soon as I can.
+If you want a certain plugin or extra to be added, please open an issue and I'll get to it as soon as I can.
 If you're interested in contributing, you're welcome to take a stab at any of the [issues](https://github.com/ficcdaf/ashen.nvim/issues).